dqops/dqo/docs/working-with-dqo/incidents-and-notifications/notifications.md

 ## Content of notification message

 An incident notification message contains complete information about the incident.
-In DQO the notification is a message payload that is posted through an HTTP POST request to a notification endpoint.
+In DQOps the notification is a message payload that is posted through an HTTP POST request to a notification endpoint.
 A payload has a JSON format with multiple fields that together create a message.

 The fields of a JSON payload include the following: